top of page

 • The market is thin and clearance rates are wobbling

 If you’re selling a B/C-grade asset, auctions can expose weakness quickly.
 Sometimes that’s useful.
-Often it’s expensive.
+Often it is an expensive mistake, which can sometimes be corrected by taking the property off market and relisting it years later.

 Factors That Decide Auction Success

-Ten groups through the first open means nothing if none are emotionally ready and financially able.
+A hundred groups through the first open means nothing if no one is emotionally ready and financially able to buy.
 You want:

 • solid building block of engaged buyers